bloopsoup/DANGERdice/docs/src/core.md

 Afterwards, use a `while` loop to repeatedly call `pass_event`, `update`, and `draw` to get the game running.

 Example usage of `StateManager`.
 In this case, the active state is `"start"`.
+You may wonder where we will get our `Event`s in order to use `pass_event`.
+You'll learn more when you read about `App`.

 ```python
 manager = StateManager("start", {"start": Start(), "end": End()})